kurthaegeman/pre-commit-hooks-safety-pipenv/README.md

 Categories not found: staging
 ```

-### Other options
+### Telemetry and caching

-To reduce the load on pyup.io and to speed up unit testing the default options are to disable telemetry with caching set to 1hr.
+To reduce the load on pyup.io and to speed up unit testing the default options
-This is however configurable using the `--telemetry` and `--caching=` arguments
+are to disable telemetry with caching set to 1hr.
+This is however configurable
+using the `--telemetry` and `--caching` arguments.

 ```yaml
 - repo: https://github.com/kurthaegeman/pre-commit-hooks-safety-pipenv